Hilton Honors American Express Card review

 Automatic Silver elite status

-When you sign up for the Hilton Honors American Express Card, you’ll qualify for automatic Silver elite status.
+When you sign up for the Hilton Honors American Express Card, you’ll qualify for automatic Hilton Honors Silver elite status.
 This level of status comes with benefits like digital check-in, free internet access, a fifth night free on award stays, two free bottles of water per stay and more.
 And if you spend $20,000 on your card within a calendar year, you can move up to Gold status through the end of the next calendar year without ever staying in a Hilton property.

 You won’t pay any foreign transaction fees on purchases made outside of the United States.
-Cardholders also receive secondary rental coverage as a cardholder perk, as well as access to a Global Assist hotline that can help with lost passports, medical referrals, legal referrals and more when you’re far from home.
+Cardholders also receive secondary rental coverage insurance as a cardholder perk, as well as access to a Global Assist hotline that can help with lost passports, medical referrals, legal referrals and more when you’re far from home.

 Rates and fees

 Overall, the Hilton Honors American Express Card is free of any fees you can’t avoid.
-The main fees to watch out for include a 5 percent cash advance fee (minimum $10) if you use your card to get cash out of an ATM, late payment fees that can be as high as $40 and a returned payment fee that may also be as high as $40.
+The main fees to watch out for include a 5 percent cash advance fee (minimum $10) if you use your card to get cash out of an ATM, late payment fees that can be as high as up to $40 and a returned payment fee that may also be as high as up to $40.

 How the Hilton Honors American Express Card compares to other Hilton credit cards

-Any of these Hilton credit cards can help you rack up rewards in this program, but the best one for you will depend on how often you travel and how much value you could get from the additional benefits you get with a higher tier card.
+Any of these Hilton credit cards can help you rack up rewards in this program, but the best one for you will depend on how often you travel and how much value you could get from the additional benefits you get with a higher-tier card.

 Best cards to pair with the Hilton Honors American Express Card

 Since the Hilton Honors program is a transfer partner of American Express Membership Rewards, consider pairing this card with a premium travel credit card that lets you earn points in this program.
-After all, you can rack up American Express Membership Rewards points through regular spending then transfer them to the Hilton Honors program whenever you’re ready.
+After all, you can rack up American Express Membership Rewards points through regular spending and then transfer them to the Hilton Honors program whenever you’re ready.

 Bankrate’s Take—Is the Hilton Honors American Express Card worth it?